Academic Regulations and General Information

 Independent Study Courses

 Independent study courses (4995/7995) may be taken in the College of Health Sciences.
 The purpose of these courses is to provide an independent, guided study experience for qualified students.
 A student must be in good academic standing in the College of Health Sciences.
 The purpose of an independent study course is to allow the student to pursue topics and issues in a course and/or a legitimate course of study for which no regularly scheduled course is offered.
 Permission and approval is contingent on the approval of the research proposal, the faculty’s willingness to accept the proposal and to work with the student for the duration of the course.
 All independent study courses must have written approval from the instructor, department chairperson and assistant dean.
+Some majors may limit the number of credits from independent study work that can apply towards major and/or minor requirements.
 The form required to request the Independent Study is located on the Marquette Central academic forms website.

 Transfer Credit Policy